James J. Hill Days Celebration

-The girls continued on past the kiddie carnival area, heading to the craft beer tents.
+The girls continued past the kiddie carnival area, heading to the craft beer tents.
 Stephanie went in the opposite direction toward Main Street Books.
-She’d made up her mind to break up with Jock tonight.
+She’d made up her mind.
+She was breaking up with Jock tonight.
+For good this time.
 No more on-again, off-again relationship for her.
 No more leaving her stranded without calling.
 Her handsome, sweet-talking boyfriend was history.

 Under normal circumstances, she could see the log rolling competition on the crystal blue waters of Lake Minnetonka from the street, but not today.
 The elbow-to-elbow crowd blocked her view.
 Raucous cheers of an enthusiastic audience watching the event echoed through the air as she made her way back to the entrance of the bookstore.